<< Yesterday

 1925 The Indians start the season beating the Browns, 21-4, to establish the major league mark for the most runs scored by one club on Opening Day.
 Cleveland tallies 12 times in the eighth inning with the help of five St. Louis errors.

-1925 WGN broadcasts the first fully-live regular season baseball game, detailing Grover Alexander and the Cubs' defeat of the Pirates on a chilly Opening Day, 8-2.
+1925 WGN broadcasts the first fully live regular season baseball game, detailing Grover Alexander and the Cubs' defeat of the Pirates on a chilly Opening Day, 8-2.
 Quin Ryan is behind the microphone doing play-by-play from a perch on the Wrigley Field roof.

 1930 President Herbert Hoover, continuing the tradition started by William Taft in 1910, throws out the ceremonial first pitch before the Red Sox edge the hometown Senators, 4-3.
-Historically thought to be a southpaw, the Chief Executive does the honors right-handed six times during his one term in the White House, all four Opening Days at Griffith Stadium, and two games World Series games at Shibe Park in the 1929 and 1930.
+Historically thought to be a southpaw, the Chief Executive did the honors right-handed six times during his one term in the White House, all four Opening Days at Griffith Stadium, and two World Series games at Shibe Park in 1929 and 1930.

 1931 At Braves Field, Jack Quinn becomes the oldest pitcher to start an Opening Day game.
 The 47-year-old Robin right-hander gives up six runs on nine hits in six innings, taking the loss when Brooklyn bows to Boston, 7-4.